Castle Crashers: Downloadable content

 The Xbox 360 version of the game features four downloadable content packs.
 On January 14, 2009, the King Pack downloadable content was released and added two characters, another animal orb and three weapons.
 On August 26, 2009, a second downloadable content pack known as the Necromantic Pack was released and further added two characters, one animal orb and two weapons, as well as a picture pack for Xbox Live profiles.
 Both packs are included as part of the full game on the PlayStation 3 version of Castle Crashers.
 Additionally, the title character from The Behemoth's previous title, Alien Hominid, is available to play on the Xbox 360 for those who have purchased Alien Hominid HD.
 As The Behemoth had no way of telling whether an individual had purchased the PlayStation 2 version of Alien Hominid, the character was included in the PS3 version free of charge.
-Writing on their blog, the developers explained "we are going to attempt what is the most fair and make the logical assumption that by this point everyone has PS2 Alien Hominid, right?"
+Writing on their blog, the developers explained "we are going to attempt what is the most fair and make the logical assumption that by this point everyone has the PS2 Alien Hominid, right?"
 The Behemoth announced A Pink Knight Pack, which features a Pink Knight, an unlockable character in the Xbox Live Arcade version of Super Meat Boy, and five new weapons on February 2, 2011.
 It was released for the PlayStation 3 on February 8, 2011, with a release on the Xbox 360 on August 27, 2011, along with the Blacksmith Pack which adds one additional character and five new weapons.
 All proceeds from the content will be donated to the Breast Cancer Research Foundation.
 If Xbox 360 players own both Castle Crashers and Behemoth's follow-up title, BattleBlock Theater, players can unlock Hatty Hattington, a new orb and three new weapons, as well as Castle Crashers content in BattleBlock Theater.

+In July 2024, The Behemoth announced the Painter Boss Paradise DLC, 12 years after the game's previous DLC.
+The DLC includes new player and weapon artwork for all official characters and a new character Paint Junior.
+The DLC adds Steam workshop functionality for players to create and share custom skins.
+The DLC has been released on Steam on August 6, 2025, however it has not been confirmed whether or not the DLC will come to consoles.